 10:00 – 10:30 AM

-Coffee Break/Visit Exhibit Hall & Poster Session
+Coffee Break/Visit the Exhibit Hall & Poster Session

 10:30 – 11:30 AM Breakout 3A